AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-39-Spear-Phishing.md

 ## Real-World Example
 In 2011, RSA Security — one of the world's leading cybersecurity companies — was breached through a spear phishing email sent to a small group of employees.
 The email had the subject line "2011 Recruitment Plan" with an Excel attachment.
 One employee retrieved it from their spam folder and opened it — triggering a zero-day Flash exploit that installed a RAT (day 20) on their machine.
 Attackers then used that foothold to steal information about RSA's SecurID authentication tokens, compromising the security of millions of two-factor authentication deployments worldwide.
 A single targeted email with a believable subject line breached one of the most security-conscious organizations in the world.

+## Why It Matters
+From an attacker's side, spear phishing has dramatically higher success rates than generic phishing because personalization removes most of the obvious red flags victims are trained to look for.
+Nation-state threat actors almost exclusively use spear phishing for initial access because it's reliable, deniable, and difficult to attribute.